GenXjonny81/BountyBotSUPER-By-Radical-Edward/README.md

 ### 2. Run the Setup Wizard

-Radical Ed helps you configure your market, grid, API keys, and more:
+In setup_bountybot.py Radical Ed helps you configure your market, grid, API keys, and more:

 - **NEVER use real API keys for testing, and never commit `bountybot_config.json` or `.key` files to Github!**